help celebrate the centenary of British ice hockey, Stewart Roberts,

 2004 for his services to the sport, realised a cherished ambition when

-points scorer for GB and in British club hockey, Tony, now 45, plays
+scorer for GB and in British club hockey, Tony recently retired from

-While GB did Hand and themselves great credit by reaching the final
+Under Hand’s guidance, GB did themselves great credit by reaching the

-round of Olympic Qualifying in November 2012 for the first time, the
+final round of Olympic Qualifying in November 2012 for the first time.

 Back with domestic hockey, the game has stabilised somewhat since the